Alzheimer's Disease - Medications

 functioning in some people who have Alzheimer's disease.
 The improvement varies

 from person to person.
-These medicines do not prevent the disease from getting
+These medicines don't prevent the disease from getting

-whether to try a medicine but when to begin and, later, when to stop treatment.
+whether to try a medicine but when to begin and stop treatment.

 continued until the side effects outweigh the benefits or until the person no

 Other medicines may be tried to treat anxiety,